Mom Time Out Is Easier Than You May Think!

 Pin for later!

-What is working?
 What isn’t?
 What can you change?
 What can be eliminated or revised?
 Be brutal!
 This may take some time, but make this a priority in the next few days.

 Start a list on your phone to get started, and be thoughtful and honest with yourself.
 This activity can be great for clearing your mind, and it is the first step towards a good mom time out.